erik-stief/C-HTTP-Server/README.md

 <details>
 <summary>Click here for more details on each code.</summary>

-**Informational**:
-I wanted to include these codes because while they are not used in HTTP/1.0, they can be used in experimental applications.
 **Successful**:
 client request is successfully received, understood, and accepted.
 - `200 OK`: the request was successful and the information sent back is dependent on the request method used